DataDog/stratus-red-team/docs/ttps/AWS/aws.persistence.iam-user-create-login-profile.md

-# Create a login profile on an IAM user
+# Create a Login Profile on an IAM user

 Platform: AWS